Associate in the housing litigation team

-I am a Solicitor in the housing litigation team.
+I am an associate in the housing litigation team.
 I assist Registered Providers in connection with all aspects of housing litigation including possession claims based on both rent, breach of tenancy and/or anti-social behaviour, and injunctions.
 I also provide detailed advice to our clients on a wide range of tenancy related issues.

 I run a varied caseload ranging from emergency injunctions to deal with severe anti-social behaviour to complex defended possession claims.

 From 4 May 2021, The Debt Respite Scheme (Breathing Space) comes into force.
 This scheme provides debtors with the right to legal protection from their creditors.

 The Government has announced a further extension on the stay on evictions until 31 May 2021 and an extension on the requirement for six months’ notice to be given to tenants.